espressomd/espresso/doc/sphinx/analysis.rst

 The full example can be found in :file:`samples/diffusion_coefficient.py`.
-Note that in this example, the operation :literal:`square_distance_componentwise` is used, which is not a true correlation function but rather the squared distance of each component to the first sample is being computed.
+Note that in this example, the operation :literal:`square_distance_componentwise` is used, which is not a correlation function in the mathematical sense.
 Other available operations include actual correlation functions, as described in the source documentation of :class:`espressomd.accumulators.Correlator`.